 Citations are publications that use Tocris products.

 Currently there are no citations for GSK 2801.
 Do you know of a great paper that uses GSK 2801 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Written by Susanne Müller-Knapp and Peter J. Brown, this review gives an overview of the development of chemical probes for epigenetic targets, as well as the impact of these tool compounds being made available to the scientific community.
 In addition, their biological effects are also discussed.
 Epigenetic compounds available from Tocris are listed.